 Don’t worry if you don’t have the warm and cozy clothes to head out on your snowmobile adventure because you’ll be suited up in snowmobile suits, boots, gloves, and helmets (available free of charge if needed)

 Lake Wenatchee State Park is jam-packed with activities that everyone can enjoy.
-If you need more info about things to do at Wenatchee State Park, click here.
+If you want more info about things to do at Wenatchee State Park, click here.

-If you’re looking for a snowy adventure to test your ability to handle the snow, why not try some snow camping.
-Wenatchee State Park is a great place to try it.
+If you’re looking for a snowy adventure to test your ability to handle the snow, why not try some snow camping at Wenatchee State Park.

 Steven’s Pass is calling your name if you enjoy hitting the slopes and getting fresh powder.
 When you combine some of Washington’s finest snow and terrain with a beautiful Bavarian village, you get an unforgettable winter experience.